 Pay Down Debt

 Another option is to use the proceeds to pay off debts, such as credit cards and student loans.
-According to Business Insider, the average American has $52,940 of debt, including mortgage, home equity, credit card, and auto, student and personal loans.
+According to an article from CNBC, the average American has $155,622 of debt in 2022, including mortgage, home equity, credit card, and auto, student and personal loans.
 It may make sense to pay down your debt for greater peace of mind and to help you reach your financial goals.
 But you should compare the interest rate you’re paying versus how much you could be earning.
 Depending on your interest rate — if, for example, you have the potential to earn a greater rate of return than what you’re paying in interest rates — it may make more sense to invest your money.

 “Using the proceeds to pay down debts often makes sense, as the costs associated with many types of consumer credit exceed the expected risk-adjusted returns on financial investments,” Harrison says.
 “Paying off debt also increases financial flexibility and allows borrowers to potentially increase the amount of future mortgage financing they may be able to qualify for.”

 Investing the money in a stock portfolio has benefits now and in the future, by offering a higher potential return on investment.
 The stock market, for example, has provided an average annual return of 10% for the last century.
 Compare this to the FDIC‘s reported .24% annual returns for the average savings account.
 The drawback is you risk bigger losses, such as if the stock market plummets or crashes.
 If you choose to go this route, a financial advisor or stockbroker can recommend the best options for you.

 Invest in Real Estate